Skip to Content

 It also includes the stories of the Picts, Vikings, Jacobites and more who’ve lived in the region over its long history – including the chance to try on an 18th-century-style kilt (which is harder than it looks!).
 And there are exhibits of local arts and crafts.

-Next-door Inverness Castle is a practically a new-build by Scottish standards, only dating back to the mid-1800s.
+Inverness Castle next door is a practically a new-build by Scottish standards, only dating back to the mid-1800s.
 The red sandstone building sits on top of a hill of the site of an 11th century fort.
-It was used as a courthouse until recently but is now being redeveloped into a new museum and visitor attraction that’s due to open in 2025.
+It was used as a courthouse until recently, but is now being redeveloped into a new Inverness Castle Experience attraction which is due to open in 2025.

 You can wander around the grounds though and see the statue of Flora MacDonald, the woman who helped Bonnie Prince Charlie escape after his defeat at the Battle of Culloden.
 There are also great views down to the River Ness and out across the city.